How to Paint a Ceiling

 Prep the Ceiling + Room

-You’ll want to start by removing anything from the ceiling that you can (I removed the A/C vent), lightly dusting the ceiling, and making sure that nothing is going to be in your way.
+You’ll want to start by removing anything from the ceiling that you can (I removed the A/C vent).
+Then, lightly dust the ceiling,and make sure that nothing is going to be in your way.
+You can remove the light fixtures if you need to, or you can just cover them.

-You should also plan on removing any furniture from the room that you can, or at least covering anything you’re worried about dripping paint on!
+You should also plan on removing any furniture from the room that you can.
+Or, at least cover anything you’re worried about dripping paint on!

-If there are any holes or imperfections, go ahead and patch those, and use a stain-blocking primer on any stains that you have on the ceiling.
+If there are any holes, cracks, or imperfections, go ahead and patch those.
+You should also use a stain-blocking primer on any stains that you have on the ceiling.
 Hopefully this isn’t a necessary step for you, but it could be!

 If your ceiling is in particularly rough shape, you may need to prime the entire thing.
 This is especially necessary if you have stains on the ceiling or are painting over a dark color.
 Otherwise, you should be okay just using a high-quality paint + primer combo.

-I’d highly recommend using painter’s tape along the tops of your walls to ensure you don’t end up with ceiling paint on your walls.
-Click here to learn all about how to use painter’s tape, if this step is intimidating!
+I’d highly recommend using painter’s tape along the tops of your walls to ensure you don’t end up with ceiling paint on your walls or trim.

 A quick note, though – don’t rely fully on the painter’s tape to prevent any issues.
-You should still be careful when cutting in (more on that as a second) and just use the tape as a failsafe in case your brush slips.
+You should still be careful when cutting in and just use the tape as a failsafe in case your paint brush slips.

 You can use this tutorial to help you cut in like a pro and make sure you get the best results.
-Go all the way around the room and paint all of the edges, making sure to feather it out a bit so that you can reach the paint line with your roller.
+Go all the way around the room and paint all of the edges.
+Make sure to use long, continuous strokes and feather it out a bit so that you can reach the paint line with your roller.

-Once you’ve cut in all around the edges, it’s time to start rolling!
+Once you’ve cut in all around the edge of the ceiling, it’s time to start rolling!

-I highly recommend using a power roller (here’s the one I love) for this project because it will eliminate the constant up and down of refilling your roller.
+I highly recommend using a power roller (here’s the one I love) for this project.
+It will eliminate the constant up and down of refilling your paint roller and paint tray.
+A 1/2 or 3/4 inch nap roller cover is great for a texture ceiling, and you can use a low nap roller for smooth ceilings.

 The best way to work is in sections that are about 5′ square.
 That will help keep the edges wet as you work and prevent lines.
 You’ll also get the best coverage if you backroll each section in the opposite direction immediately after painting it.

-Follow the directions on your paint can to allow the paint to fully dry (usually for 2-3 hours) before applying a second coat.
+Follow the instructions on your paint can to allow the first coat of paint to fully dry (usually for 2-3 hours) before applying a second coat.
 In most cases, you will need two coats of paint for really solid coverage.
 However, I’ve found that if I’m using a really high-quality paint and my power roller, I’m often able to get away with just one coat and a few light touch ups.
-This ceiling (and the entire room) were painted with just one coat of paint, and I think it looks pretty fabulous.

 And that’s it, my friends!
 Painting a ceiling is honestly not all that different from painting any other wall or space in your home, it’s just a different (and more awkward) angle.